yamatatsu/vitest-dynamodb-lite/packages/vitest-dynamodb-lite/README.md

 # vitest-dynamodb-lite

-vitest-dynamodb-lite is a fast concurrent-safe DynamoDB mock for testing with vitest.
+vitest-dynamodb-lite is a fast, concurrent-safe DynamoDB mock for testing with vitest.

 ![concurrent-test](https://github.com/yamatatsu/vitest-dynamodb-lite/assets/11013683/d46ec607-71b2-478b-ae5b-686624c54015)

-In this gif, 16 test files are running concurrently without launching any dynamodb server manually.
+In this gif, 16 test files run concurrently without manually launching any dynamodb server.
-Each dynamodb server is launched at the time of running each test file.
+Each dynamodb server is launched when each test file is executed.

 vitest-dynamodb-lite runs a local dynamodb server for each test case, so it is safe to run tests concurrently.
 These test cases in this gif perform PUT and GET an item for the same table name and the same key but different dynamodb servers concurrently.